Volunteer with Rhinos

 • Work closely and safely outdoors, immersed in nature alongside our rhinos, elephants, and abundance of other wildlife.

-• Track rhinos and cheetah using telemetry and learn about these amazing animals from our guides, who are so experienced at engaging with children.
+• Track black and white rhinos using telemetry and learn about these amazing animals from our guides, who are so experienced at engaging with children.

 • Visit a local Shona family at their home and learn about their culture and everyday lives.